Last Updated on 17/04/2021

 It was the 180 crank that accounted for all that torque goodness and the unique Jota sound track.

-Any Laverda Jota built after 1981 followed the established route for triple engines and resorted to a 120 degree crank.
+After 1981 Laverda Jota’s followed the established route for triple engines and resorted to a 120 degree crank.
 This cured the vibration the 180 crank caused but the trade off was the loss of torque and that unique sound.

 In 1982 Laverda released a Jota 120 which looked like the earlier Jota but without the originals brute force.
+You can spot one without hearing it as the ignition was moved onto the left side.
 It was quickly replaced by the RGA Jota which was nothing but a stripped down RGS and another let down.